 6.1.3.4.1.1 Normal execution

 CRRN1: returns the instruction part of the HCP message header of the current incoming HCP message, see ETSI TS 102 622 [3] for further information.
 It returns the message instruction, b8,b7 of the return value are set to zero.

+CRRN2: in the case of a fragmented incoming message this method shall return the HCI message instruction coded in the first part of the HCI message.

+NOTE: Development of test cases for CRRN2 is FFS.

 6.1.3.4.1.2 Parameter errors

 None.